 my information was according to the ford catalog, but thats not to say they cases and internals arent the same, yes they do list the seprate side gears.

 (Although the only IRS Cobra differential that has the 28 pline is the 99 Cobra, the laters have 31 spline.
-Someone correct me if I'm wrong as I'm pulling this off the top of my head. )
+Someone correct me if I'm wrong as I'm pulling this off the top of my head. :D )

 Whoops...got my wires crossed.
 You're right.
 ONLY the 99 Cobra rear will work.
 The 96-98s have a solid axle, and the 2001 and up have a 31 spline.
 Sorry for the confusion. :zbash: